 Our unconditional forecast of the monthly ERP is 0.51% (6.16% annualized).
 Change in Inflation has a positive coefficient and is above its average.
 Therefore it contributes positively to our ERP prediction and target position.
 LOAN has a negative coefficient and is below its average.
 Therefore it contributes positively to our ERP prediction and target position.
 NAPM has a positive coefficient and is below its average.
 Therefore it contributes negatively to our ERP prediction and target position.
+NAPM has a positive coefficient and is below its average.
+Therefore it contributes negatively to our ERP prediction and target position.
 PCA Price has a negative coefficient and is above its average.
 Therefore it contributes negatively to our ERP prediction and target position.
 UR has a negative coefficient and is below its average.
 Therefore it contributes positively to our ERP prediction and target position.
-Given this, our monthly ERP forecast is 1.40% (16.81% annualized) and we therefore target a postion of 150% in the S&P 500.
+Given this, our monthly ERP forecast is 1.07% (12.78% annualized) and we therefore target a postion of 133% in the S&P 500.